StephenCleary/ArcDb/README.md

 - Relaxing isolation.
 Only Serializable transactions are supported; Repeatable Read, Read Committed, and Read Uncommitted are not supported.
 - Relaxing durability.
 E.g., choosing to flush to disk less often than is required for full durability.
 - `NULL`.
 It constantly causes surprising behavior.
-  - Operations such as outer joins will require a user-supplied "null object value".
+  - Operations such as joins will require a user-supplied "null object value".
+This may be a literal C# `null`.
-  - TODO: Figure out how to represent self-referencing tables (e.g., `Employee.Boss` for the CEO record).
+  - Missing data is represented as an additional index.

 ### Sub-Goal: Avoiding Pitfalls